 H. Promote design that maintains land value stability s and encourages City investment.

-I. Incorporate “green building” concepts and features into new and renovated structures.
+I. Incorporate “green building” and universal design concepts and features into new and renovated structures.